JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 **Open Internet Information Services (IIS) as an Admin**
 <p>
-(Go to the start menu and type IIS, right click on it and select Run as Administrator).
+Go to the start menu and type IIS, right click on it and select Run as Administrator.
 <p>
 <p>
 <img src="https://imgur.com/V9X2VDG.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>